-As for hemp, there are 101 uses for it as a food item, medicine, article of toiletry and industrial component: http://www.recipenet.org/health/articles/101_uses_hemp_chart.htm Its criminalization, just because it happens to be one of the finest psychotropic drugs in history, is a crime against humanity.
+As for hemp, here are 101 uses for it as a food item, medicine, article of toiletry and industrial component: http://www.recipenet.org/health/articles/101_uses_hemp_chart.htm Its criminalization, merely because it is one of the finest psychotropic drugs in history, is a crime against humanity.

 Genetic architecture and economies of scale promise to accelerate the development of algal food technologies.
-By genetic architecture, I do not mean trial and error manipulations of genetic material to satisfy corporate specifications for absurd offspring: flat-bottomed, tasteless, always red tomatoes; herbicide-resistant weeds; etc. Rather, as part of a mystical transformation of human awareness, the(spirit architects of biological organisms) will teach the most useful details of biomimicry to dedicated teams of genetic architects, biologists, ethnobotanists and shamans.
-Working together, they’ll show us how best to serve Gaia and Learner populations.
+By genetic architecture, I do not mean trial and error manipulations of genetic material to satisfy corporate specifications for absurd offspring: flat-bottomed, tasteless, always red tomatoes; herbicide-resistant weeds; etc. Rather, as part of a mystical transformation of human awareness, the(spirit architects of biological organisms) will teach useful details of biomimicry to teams of genetic architects, biologists, ethnobotanists and shamans.
+Working together, they’ll show us how best to serve Gaia and Learners.

-Buffalo, wildebeest, deer and antelope will graze vast regions returned to wildlife ecology, along with their natural predators.
-This natural combination of beasts is most likely to knead the soil into maximum productivity.
+Buffalo, wildebeest, deer and antelope will graze vast regions returned to wildlife ecology along with their natural predators.
+This mix of beasts is most likely to knead the soil back into its maximum productivity.
 Spirit-reverent nomad hunter-gatherers may reclaim their ancestral homelands.

 In the past, pastoral nomads menaced the sedentary farmer.
-The former had to prove, anywhere, any time and anyhow, that they could defend their herds and their honor; the latter, that they could cooperate with their neighbors.
+The former had to prove ‒ anywhere, any time and anyhow ‒ that they could defend their herds and their honor; the latter, that they could cooperate with their neighbors.
 With but a few exceptions, this made for victims and aggressors.
 All three face annihilation at the hands of industrial weapon technicians.
-On the other hand, peace technicians will welcome such cultural offshoots as self-sufficient recreational communities.
-After all, hunter-gathering, nomadic herding and freehold farming have been natural human lifestyles quite awhile.
-Habitats along these lines could become “tourist attractions” for any urbanite so inclined.
+On the other hand, peace technicians will welcome those cultural offshoots as self-sufficient recreational communities.
+After all, hunter-gathering, nomadic herding and freehold farming have been natural human lifestyles for quite some time.
+Habitats along these lines could become “tourist attractions” for urbanites so inclined.

-Have you become an obese, sluggish city rat, a little like me?
+Have you become an obese, sluggish city rat like me?
 Take up the hard life of a deep-forest hunter-gatherer for six months.
-Come back in a lot better shape, your spirit revived and skewed priorities redefined—or don’t come back at all.
+Come back in a lot better shape, your spirit revived and your skewed priorities redefined — or don’t come back at all.
 Survival will be tough out there.

-As a priority, coastlines, riverfronts, latitude and altitude growth boundaries will be re-edenized.
-As a new form of worship and sinkhole for new, surplus wealth, Learners will cultivate climax ecology biohabitats for their aesthetic, ecological, climatic and spiritual benefits, much more than for mere profit—even though they may prove much more profitable in the long run.
+As a priority, coastlines, riverfronts, latitude and altitude growth boundaries will be re-edenized as a new form of worship and a sinkhole for new, surplus wealth.
+Learners will cultivate climax ecology biohabitats for their aesthetic, ecological, climatic and spiritual benefits much more so than for mere profit — even though they may prove to be much more profitable in the long run.

 Human encroachment is threatening to do just that.
 Marine ecologies undergo sewage-and-fertilizer-induced oxygen depletion (eutrophication), toxin dumping, frenetic over-fishing, greenhouse ice-melt cooling and oil spills: especially countless minor spills and ship ballast releases.
 Compared to them, dramatic supertanker disasters are surprisingly less significant.
 Red and black tides are further symptoms of this accelerating decay, whose impact corporate media fall over themselves to trivialize.
-Catastrophic oil spills and methane releases are becoming more and more widespread.
+Catastrophic oil spills and methane releases have become more and more common and widespread.

-This is the way to trigger a new age of piracy on the Somali coast and elsewhere, using corporate factory trawlers burning government subsidized fuel to empty the nets of local fishermen across the world’s oceans for years to come.
+This is the way to trigger a new age of piracy on the Somali coast and elsewhere, using corporate factory trawlers that burn government subsidized fuel to empty the nets of local fishermen across the world’s oceans for years to come.